- Home

 If you were directed here from the Accela Citizen Access (ACA) website, your project is disturbing 2,500 square feet or more of ground.
 Please follow the steps below to ensure you are submitting the correct supplemental documents with your Building Permit.

-STEP 1: Review the Stormwater Permit Instructions and Fees.
+STEP 1: Review the Stormwater Permit Instructions.
 Please do not skip this step as it will answer many questions you may have about the new permitting process.

 STEP 2: Fill out the Stormwater Site Evaluation Form (construction priority ranking) to learn your projects Site Evaluation score of Low, Medium, or High.